 A Longpoem Project

-To present Being, with a capital B, as the backdrop to thinking, thought and the sophistry of any human age.
+To present Being with a capital B as the backdrop to thinking, thought and the sophistry of any human age.

-From pressure, humans have “sketched” the possible scatter of invention, of building, making and usefulness that has marked their advances—or their defenses.
+From pressure, humans have “sketched” the possible scatter of invention, of building, making and usefulness that has marked their advances, their defenses, their "technologies."

 The moment of composition was a direct reflex to my reading of Daimon Life, a book on the study of Heidegger by David Farrell Krell.

-This lyric impulse allowed a follow-through unchecked—whether initiated from the perspective of the writer (me) or the reader (you/me).
+The impulse, the demand, allowed a follow-through unchecked—whether initiated from the perspective of the writer (me) or the reader (you/me).

 The context for the new name as well as its derivation are suspended in the growth of the poem—from strangeness into familiarity.

 The allegorical position of paleontology keeps pace with the poem’s own differentiations and measurements of time past and time present.

-In the language of the poem: the Paleo-far and Meso-Near.
+In the language of the poem: the "Paleo-far" and "Meso-Near."